deekshamypersonal/proxy-server/README.md

 ## Key Features

 - **Multithreading & Thread Pooling**:
   Uses a configurable thread pool to handle multiple concurrent client requests without blocking new connections.
-This ensures the server can scale to handle higher loads.

 - **LRU Caching**:
   Employs an **LRU (Least Recently Used) Cache** to store previously requested content.
 On subsequent requests for the same resource, the server can return the cached response, reducing latency and improving performance.

 - **Dynamic Host Blocking**:
   Maintains a set of blocked hosts that can be updated at runtime.
-An administrative thread runs in the background, allowing you to add new blocked domains without restarting the server.
+An admin thread runs in the background, allowing you to add new blocked domains without restarting the server.
 Blocked hosts return a **403 Forbidden** response.

 - **Support for HTTPS (Tunneling)**:
   Implements HTTPS tunneling via the `CONNECT` method.
 The proxy establishes a direct tunnel between the client and target server, ensuring encrypted traffic remains private.

-- **Administrative Interface via Console**:
-  An admin thread reads from standard input, enabling you to dynamically add blocked URLs or gracefully shut down the server.

 ## How It Works